 Can we do better than a cloud based solution?
 Yes, we can!

 We present translateLocally, a blazingly fast, privacy focussed machine translation service, running entirely on your local computer.
-We provide binaries for Ubuntu 20.04, Arch Linux, Windows and Mac at translatelocally.com and the source code is available at Github.
+We provide binaries for Ubuntu 20.04, Arch Linux, Windows and Mac (x86 only for now) at translatelocally.com and the source code is available at Github.

 We support 7 language pairs, including German, Spanish, Czech and many more in the works.
 The models can be downloaded in advance, or automatically fetched from a secure server via the application's interface.
 An average model is about 15 MB in size and users can supply their own custom built models.